kristianmandrup/inquirer-folder-explorer/README.md

 ## Update

 Updated in Oct 2016 to work with Inquirer 1.0 and above, using promises and can be thus also be used with async/await :)

+Note: For some reason I can't seem to make it work unless at least one argument is passed, such as the empty options object.
+Please advice how to fix this! (seems to be a quirk of es6-promisify)

 ## API
 ### folderExplorer(message, basePath, callback)